 Package disablers are a great way to disable useless bloatware and free up RAM on your smartphone.
 Unfortunately, they can be a little dangerous to use, as carelessly disabling the wrong package can cause your S9 to act erratically or even freeze up entirely.
 Thankfully, there's a safe and painless way to disable over 120 bloatware apps and packages thanks to XDA user BAYmustafa96.

-First up, you'll need to download an XML file which automatically disables bloatware apps by way of BK Package Disabler for Samsung.
-The file was originally created by BAYmustafa96, but we've edited it to clean things up a bit and make it even safer.
+First up, you'll need to download an XML file which automatically disables bloatware apps by way of Package Disabler Pro+ for Samsung.
+The file was originally created by BAYmustafa96, which leaves the guesswork out of disabling unwanted apps, though we've edited it to clean things up a bit and make it even safer.
 So to start, tap the following link from your Galaxy S9 or S9+.

-Now it's time to download BK Package Disabler (Samsung) by WakaSoftware.
-You can either go to the Play Store and do a search, or simply tap on the link below to purchase the app.
-Please note that BK Package Disabler needs a companion app to function, so don't open it just yet and proceed to the next step.
+Now it's time to download Package Disabler Pro+ (Samsung).
+To install it, you can either go to the Play Store and do a search, or simply tap on the link below to purchase the app.

-Before opening BK Package Disabler for Samsung, you'll need to grant its sister app administrator privileges.
-Open BK Plugin 2 to get the ball rolling, then simply tap on "Activate It" within the initial setup prompt.
+Before using Package Disabler Pro+ to disable apps, you'll first need to grant it administrator privileges.
+So open the app to get the ball rolling, then simply tap on ""Enable Admin" on the main page.
 You'll now be taken to a Device Administrator page, so tap on "Activate" to finish setting up.
-You can now open BK Package Disabler and proceed with de-bloating your S9
+You can now proceed with de-bloating your S9

-Now that you've got both BK Package Disabler and BK Plugin 2 installed and enabled, go ahead and open the former, then tap on the three-dot menu icon on the upper-right corner of the screen.
+Now, open Package Disabler Pro+, then tap on the three-dot menu icon on the upper-right corner of the screen.
 From there, select "Import from XML."

-A popup window will now appear, so tap on "Import from XML," then tap on "Select Path" on the prompt that appears.
-Next, head to the Download folder to retrieve the XML file you downloaded earlier.
+A popup window will now appear, so tap on "Select" to reveal a file selection prompt.
+Next, head to the Download folder to retrieve the XML file you downloaded earlier, then hit "Select" on the lower-right corner of the prompt once you found and selected the file.

 Has this made your S9 or S9+ noticeably snappier?
 Let us know in the comment section below.